E1Edatatracker/protractor-axe-report-plugin/README.md

     exports.config = {
 	    ...
 	    plugins: [{
-	        displayHelpUrl: true|false,
+	        displayHelpUrl: true|false, // Displays the aXe help URL along with the error.
+Defaults to true.
-	        displayContext: true|false,
+	        displayContext: true|false, // Displays the HTML of interest.
+Defaults to true.
-	        displayPasses: true|false,
+	        displayPasses: true|false, // Display pass results.
+Defaults to true.
-	        displayViolations: true|false,
+	        displayViolations: true|false, // Display vioaltions.
+Defaults to true.
-	        standardsToReport: ['wcag2a', 'wcag2aa']
+	        standardsToReport: ['wcag2a', 'wcag2aa'], // A list of standards to report on.
+If empty, reports on all standards.
+	        ignoreAxeFailures: true|false, // If true, aXe failures won't cause the whole test to fail.
+Defaults to false
 	        package: 'protractor-axe-report-plugin',
 	    }]
 	}
 ```

-# To do
+# A request...
-It would be great to make the test run return a non-zero exit code if the accessibility report flagged any violations - this way you could (eg) configure it to report on `wcag2a` and `wcag2aa`, and run it as part of your CI tests - any issues would be flagged immediately.
-If you can make this happen, pleasre raise a PR and i'll be your friend forever! :-)

-Also, this is my first NPM package so please be gentle with me!
+This is my first NPM package so please be gentle with me!
 If you've got any feedback about how I can make it better please let me know - thanks.